bsi-software/trading-network/README.md

 ## Start the Trading Application

 Start the server and the client of the application from within the Eclipse IDE using the corresponding launchers.

-- [org.eclipse.scout.tradingnetwork] dev server
+Open Maven module org.eclipse.scout.tradingnetwork.all.app.dev and start application with launcher

-- [org.eclipse.scout.tradingnetwork] dev ui
+- [org.eclipse.scout.tradingnetwork] dev server+ui

 ## Check State of Smart Contract